 Escape From Tarkov - is it worth it?

-Today we will touch upon a subject of whether Escape from Tarkov is worth to play at the moment.
+Today we will touch upon a subject of whether Escape from Tarkov is worth playing at the moment.
 Escape from Tarkov is a hardcore realistic first-person online looter & shooter game with elements of survival and RPG, it was created and is still being created by Battlestate Games on the Unity engine.
 There are still a lot of things that are going to be added to the game, as it's still an incomplete title.
 But does it really stop players from actually enjoying the game?
 Is it a good game that can be comfortably played at this moment?
 Is this game worth its price?
 Or maybe it would've been better to just wait for a better release?
 We're going to answer all of these questions, so you can decide if EFT is worth your time in 2020.

 Not for everyone